HarishvinS/Taara-V2/README.md

 Data is encoded using Manchester encoding to ensure efficient packetization.

+The current transmission protocol has an automatic threshhold calibration for use in various environments.

+Start frames and end frames are also implemented to create an auto-sync method.

 This is an ongoing project and I'm moving at breakneck speed to improve the system.
 I post about updates every week.

+###Current Goals:

+Implement Reed-Solomon error correction
+3D-Print housing
+Build an ML anomaly detection system (for added layer of security).
+Build a 3-point servo system for auto-alignment (for long distances).

 Updates are on [my twitter.](https://x.com/harishvin_s)